-Perception of Social Status - Beneficiaries ranking of their own present social status was overall much higher than that of non-beneficiaries (while both groups ranked their status before the rank similarly).
+Perception of Social Status - Beneficiaries ranking of their own present social status was overall much higher than that of non-beneficiaries.
 Beneficiaries' assessment of the social status they thought they could achieve in 10 years was also significantly higher than non-beneficiaries.